wing5wong/artisan-whs-static/source/_events/Hawera High School Exchange.blade.md

 (To be played away).

-More information to follow closer to the event.
+More information to follow closer to the date.